Get,

 Dr. Smita Barode, B.A.M.S, M.S.

-6. Helps to Keep the Urinary System Clear:
+6. Helps to Keep the Urinary System Healthy

-Since coffee works as a diuretic (increases urine output), you will pee more.
-That helps to flush out the toxic material out of our body.
-It helps in keeping your stomach clean and healthy.
+Since coffee works as a diuretic (increases urine output), you might need to use the washroom more often than usual.
+This helps to flush out the toxic material from our body.
+It helps in keeping your stomach clean and healthy6

-7. May Help to Prevent the Risk of Cancer:
+7. May Help Avoid the Risk of Cancer

-Certain studies show that coffee may help reduce the risk of getting specific cancers such as liver cancer, colon cancer, and breast cancer.
-Coffee helps to reduce internal inflammation.
+Certain studies7 have shown that coffee may help reduce the risk of getting specific cancers such as liver cancer, colon cancer, and breast cancer.
+This can be attributed to its antioxidant content, which can help reduce internal inflammation.

 Drinking black coffee may combat the normal functions of the brain and keep your brain healthy.
-It helps keep brain nerves strong and improve your memory.
+It helps keep brain nerves strong and improve your memory8

-Coffee is a magical drink that may help you to relax from your stress and tension.
-A cup of black coffee may instantly boost your mood and make things better.
-It may stimulate the nervous system and help to increase the neurotransmitters, such as dopamine and serotonin.
+Coffee is a magical drink that may help you relax and destress.
+A cup of black coffee may instantly calm you down and make things better.
+It may stimulate the nervous system and help to increase neurotransmitters, such as dopamine and serotonin, which can help elevate your mood9

-Alzheimer’s disease affects the older age group, usually more than 65 years of age.
-Drinking black coffee may help to reduce the risk of Alzheimer’s disease.
+Alzheimer’s disease affects the older age group, usually 65 years of age and above.
+Some studies10 have shown that drinking black coffee regularly may have a positive effect on your brain cells and help to reduce the risk of Alzheimer’s disease.

 Here’s an interesting fact: Contrary to popular belief, darker roasts do not have more caffeine than lighter roasts.
 In fact, lighter roasts tend to contain a slightly higher concentration of caffeine.